FACULTY & STAFF

 Mr. Koenen serves as Petra Academy’s Academic Dean, reviewing curriculum and working closely with teachers to develop Petra’s academic program and conducting weekly teacher training.
 A veteran teacher at Petra, Mr. Koenen began teaching here in 2000 while earning a Bachelor of Arts in English literature at Montana State University.

 Mr. Koenen has lectured as part of the annual Association of Classical and Christian Schools conferences, speaking about how fairy tales awaken children’s moral imaginations.
-He also writes and speaks about classical education and literature on his website.
 In addition to teaching at Petra Academy, Mr. Koenen serves as an elder at Trinity Church.

 Having fallen in love with literature while reading Dostoevsky, it is no surprise that Mr. Koenen’s favorite literary character is Alyosha from The Brothers Karamazov.
-His favorite work of music is Zbigniew Preisner’s Requiem for My Friend (even the quirky bits), and he reads every day from one of his favorite poets: George Herbert, Seamus Heaney, and Richard Wilbur.
+His favorite work of music is Arvo Pärt’s Tintinnabuli, and he reads almost every day from one of his favorite poets: George Herbert, Seamus Heaney, and Richard Wilbur.

 He and his wife, Catherine, have four children.
 The Koenens enjoy flyfishing, birding, hiking, camping, messing with computers, and eating dinner together.

-Bringing a wealth of operations management experience in the transportation, mill, and energy fields, Mr. Storebo is an Army veteran who has his associate’s degree in law enforcement and is licensed as an armed guard in the state of Montana.
-A member of Trinity Church (which meets on Sundays at Petra), Mr. Storebo developed and leads their 11-member security team.
+Bringing a wealth of operations management experience in the transportation, mill, and energy fields, Mr. Storebo is an Army veteran who has his associate’s degree in law enforcement.
+A member of Trinity Church (which meets on Sundays at Petra), Mr. Storebo developed and leads their 13-member security team.
 Most importantly, David loves people, has a servant’s heart and an eye for detail, and has been a supportive parent of the school, as he and his wife, Sarah, have two secondary students at Petra.